acao780/Making-Journey/journal-pages/week-04.md

 - "What stories might it contain?"
 - "What biases or gaps are present?"
 - "Who collected this data, and for what purpose?"
+...

 ### Visualisations
+I started by having a long conversation with NotebookLM to help me understand the housing information and I asked it to give me a clear list of the data ranked by each region.
+This was a very important step because housing data can be very messy and hard to read when it is just in a big file.
+By asking the AI to organize the numbers for me, I was able to see which parts of New Zealand have the most housing needs and which parts have the least.

+Once I had the clean data from the first AI, I took those numbers to another tool called Ollama and asked it to write the p5.js code for a bar chart.
+I wanted to turn the boring numbers into a picture that is easy for anyone to understand at a single glance.
+The code that Ollama gave me created a colorful chart where each bar represents a different region and the height of the bar shows the amount of housing resources available there.

+I did not stop at just one chart because I wanted to see the information in many different ways to make sure I understood everything perfectly.
+I repeated this method several times to create more types of graphs like timelines that show how housing has changed over the years.
+This process of using one AI for the facts and another AI for the art helped me turn a difficult government document into a beautiful collection of visual data that tells a clear story.

+#### image
+#### video 2

 ## Reflection